 How does your selected first-choice major relate to your future career goals?* (max 150)

-About 90% of startups fail.
+About 90% of startups failed.
 My goal is to help fix this.
 I want to be able to help those companies fight against the high failure statistics, improve Indonesia’s employment rate and GDP, and contribute to improving Indonesia’s economy.
 The lack of effective marketing design and planning, among others, is a huge reason for these high statistics.
 This is why I plan to launch ALLINCUBATOR into the working world to help these startups.
 I plan to make use of the various typography and design course works provided in the UIUC, along with the social marketing courses.
 Through these, I aim to be able to not only master professional design practices, but also have reasonable knowledge regarding traditional marketing principles and techniques in order to be able to apply my design skills into the business world and help the startup companies in Indonesia.